2019/20 Federal Budget Tax Brief

 Black (Cash) Economy - Requirements for Australian Business Number (ABN) holders to confirm their status and lodge returns

-To disrupt black economy behavior, Australian Business Number (ABN) holders:
+To disrupt black economy behaviour, Australian Business Number (ABN) holders:

 - with an income tax return obligation will be required to lodge their income tax return, from 1 July 2021, and